 Is it the sinner or the saint who repents?
 Some years ago, I tweeted that everybody should repent.
 One of my “Followers” responded: “Repentance is for sinners”.

-However, before you respond, I want to ensure that we are all on the same page when it comes to the meaning of repent.
+However, before you respond, I want to ensure that we are all on the same page when it comes to the meaning of repentance.
 So, click the link above and read about repentance then return to this page?
 Let’s proceed.

 By now, it should be clearer to you who repents!
-Nevertheless, I’m certain some of you still have reservations whether it’s sinners or saints?
+Nevertheless, I’m certain some of you still have reservations about whether it’s sinners or saints?

 In Deciding who Repents You must Determine This

 In reference to Jesus’ teaching and the quote below, he was responding to complaints that the “religious people” of the time were making.

 Jesus was socializing with the “regular-people”.
 The snobby, aloof, but religious people thought that Jesus should behave like them.

 He said, “I am not come to call the righteous, but sinners to repentance” (Matthew 9:9-13; Mark 2:17; Luke 5:32).

 The Bible is replete with many figures of speech.
 Consequently, when he replied thus he was implying that they didn’t need him because they were so righteous.
 He was sarcastically pointing out they deficiencies in righteousness.